Ear Corrections (Ostoplasty) – What is the Procedure Like?

 Who Should I Consult for My Ear Correction Surgery?

-Dr. John Timothy Katzen is a world-renowned, board-certified, plastic surgeon based in Beverly Hills, CA. With an extensive experience of over 20 years in cosmetic procedures, he is an expert in a range of cosmetic procedures, including ear correction.
+Dr. John Timothy Katzen is a world-renowned, plastic surgeon based in Beverly Hills, CA. With an extensive experience of over 20 years in cosmetic procedures, he is an expert in a range of cosmetic procedures, including ear correction.
 He offers both surgical and non-surgical procedures, and you can check out the complete list here.

 You can visit his office for a consultation session, in which you can discuss any questions or concerns with him.
 His calm and composed demeanor will help you feel comfortable and relaxed.
 All the staff at his office is also very attentive and helpful.